prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 ## Monero ASIC

-Comparitively to [Ethereum](/crypto-mining/ethereum-hardware) and [Vertcoin](/crypto-mining/vertcoin-hardware/), there is not a Cryptonight [ASIC](http://whatis.techtarget.com/definition/ASIC-application-specific-integrated-circuit){:target="_blank"} available for mining monero.
+Comparitively to [Ethereum](/crypto-mining/ethereum-hardware) and [Vertcoin](/crypto-mining/vertcoin-hardware/), there is not a Cryptonight [ASIC](http://whatis.techtarget.com/definition/ASIC-application-specific-integrated-circuit){:target="_blank"} available for mining Monero.

 However, Bitmain has announced a new ASIC, called the Antminer X3.
 It is designed to mine Monero's Proof-of-Work algorithm, Cryptonight.